Ristafan/Text-Analytics-in-the-Digital-Humanities/README.md

-# Text Analytics for Digital Humanities: A Comparative Analysis of Language Use in Gendered Political Forums on Reddit pre and post 2024 Trump Election
+# Text Analytics for Digital Humanities: A Comparative Analysis of Language Use in Gendered Political Forums on Reddit pre- and post-Election of D.J.
+Trump's 2024 Presidential Campaign
 This repository has been made for a student project in the seminar "Text Analytics for Digital Humanities" at the University of Zurich.

 # # Brief Description
-In what follows, scripts containing the coding for the project "A Comparative Analysis of Language Use in Gendered Political Forums on Reddit pre and post 2024 Trump Election”.
+In what follows, scripts containing the coding for the project "A Comparative Analysis of Language Use in Gendered Political Forums on Reddit pre- and post-Election of D.J.
+Trump's 2024 Presidential Campaign”.

 Our Abstract or some more information

 # #Table of Contents:
 1. How to Install and Run the Project
 2. Download Data
 3. Pre-Processing
-4. Models and Evaluation
+4. Models
 5. Visualization and tables or further links
 6. Scripts
 7. Credits